 The Importance of Digital Sustainability

 Websites consume energy every time they are loaded.
 Heavy assets, unoptimised JavaScript, and excessive API calls can create an invisible but significant energy burden.
-In 2025, sustainability is no longer an afterthought—it’s a design principle.
+In 2026, sustainability is no longer an afterthought — it’s a core design principle.

 For businesses, the benefits of eco-friendly web design go beyond environmental impact.
 Lightweight, sustainable websites load faster, rank better in search engines, and improve user satisfaction.
 This makes sustainability a strategic advantage in front-end web development.